Why do many projects waste resources and overrun budgets? The answer lies in project management strategies and approaches.

 Develop a Change Strategy

-As we mentioned, the project scope cements the project’s trajectory.
-However, as a project manager, you have to be ready to deal with out-of-scope elements that may force you to mildly alter the original project plan.
-You should be prepared for such situations to avoid it affecting the entire project.
+As we mentioned, the scope cements the project’s trajectory.
+However, as a project manager, you have to be ready to deal with out-of-scope elements that may force you to mildly alter the original plan.
+You should be prepared for such situations to avoid it affecting the entire undertaking.

 You must list stakeholders who can make this happen and create policies to guide the process.